 4 Great Industries in Orange County

 Such programs often lead to careers with good salaries.
-In fact, salaries in this region of California tend to be higher than in many other parts of the U.S. The average hourly wage in Orange County is $27.22, which is 12 percent higher than the national average of $24.34.2
+In fact, salaries in this region of California tend to be higher than in many other parts of the U.S. According to the Bureau of Labor Statistics, the average hourly wage in Orange County was $27.22 in 2017, which was 12 percent higher than the national average of $24.34.

 Where can students like you find some of those job opportunities?
 Take a look at the following important industries in Orange County.

 Orange County offers a lot of opportunities for healthcare workers with the right credentials.
 One reason behind this growing demand is that the average age of Orange County residents is rising.
-In fact, the percentage of the population over 55 years of age is expected to climb from 22.5 percent in 2010 to 40.7 percent by 2060.4 That's a big increase for a demographic that typically needs more medical care.
+In fact, according to the Orange County Workforce Indicators Report, the percentage of the population over 55 years of age is expected to climb from 22.5 percent in 2010 to 40.7 percent by 2060.
+That's a big increase for a demographic that typically needs more medical care.